Connect with a certified trainer for free

 When to see a doctor

-If you have symptoms of of osteitis pubis, it is important to consult with your doctor.
-Some athletes mistakenly attribute their symptoms to a groin pull.
+If you have symptoms of osteitis pubis, it is important to consult with your doctor.
+Some athletes mistakenly attribute their symptoms to a groin pull, sports hernia, or hip adductor strain.
 Left untreated, osteitis pubis can be debilitating, compromising your ability to play sports.
 To make a diagnosis, your doctor will ask questions about your medical history, any injuries you have sustained, and your level of physical activity.
-He or she will conduct a careful physical examination, checking for muscle weakness and areas of pain and tenderness.
-Imaging tests, such as an x-ray or bone scan, may be ordered to confirm your diagnosis and rule out other causes of your symptoms.
+He/she will conduct a thorough physical examination, checking for muscle weakness and areas of groin pain or tenderness.
+Imaging tests such as X-rays or bone scans may be ordered to confirm the diagnosis and rule out other potential causes of pelvic pain.

 Non-operative treatment